-Marble, quartzite and onyx - works of art from the earth
+Marble, quartzite, onyx and travertine — works of art from the earth

 In this article we would like to take a closer look at the most common types of natural stone that we use in the MAGNA Atelier and take a closer look at the most important differences and properties.
 We would like to help you understand the uniqueness of each type of natural stone in more detail and perhaps be better able to decide on a particular type.
 Come with us on a short journey through time!